Skip to main content

 Tokens

-Tokens provide a way of substituting variable data into a job's runstream at execution time.
-The tokens information allows users to associate literal tokens or OpCon tokens with strings that are matched and replaced in the ECL.
-When the run requires a replacement within the ECL, the characters that represent the location within the ECL can be equated here.
+Tokens substitute variable data into a job's runstream when the job runs.
+On the Tokens tab, associate literal tokens or OpCon tokens with strings that are matched and replaced in the ECL.
 Separate multiple token equations with a comma (,).
+The Tokens field accepts up to 250 characters.

 Example